Is Blue Monday Really the Most Depressing Day of the Year?

 If you have a goal you’re struggling to achieve, it might help to read our blog on How to stick to your New Year’s resolution.
 But the main thing is to try and challenge those unhelpful, self-critical thoughts.
 You haven’t blown it, you might just need to fine-tune your resolution a little.

 Helping you beat the blues

 So Blue Monday may not be real, but this time of the year there does come with certain challenges.
-And as there’s never a bad time to start practising a little self-care, why not start a 7-day free trial of our self-help app.
+And as there’s never a bad time to start practising a little self-care, why not try our self-help app.
 It’s clinically proven to reduce stress, anxiety and mild-to-moderate depression.

 If the dark days are getting you down, you might benefit from our Building Happiness and Wellbeing module.
 If you’re feeling overwhelmed by practical commitments, try our modules on Managing Stress and Overload or Managing Fear and Anxiety.
 Or if you’re feeling down on yourself due to broken New Year’s resolutions, our Tackling Unhelpful Thinking module could help you break out of those negative thinking traps.
 To get started, download the app here.

 Between now and 5th February, we’re offering 50% off annual plans.
 Download the app today and start your journey to becoming a healthier, happier you.